 At four years old, her parents built a larger garden bed around the premises of the property.
 She planted her favorite seeds in the dirt, and watched them grow.
 As the plant cycle started to bud and bloom, Kendall Rae’s little neighborhood friends were amazed by the growth of her garden.
 When the crop was ready, she would invite her friends over to help harvest her garden.
 They would all bring their playmate shopping carts and pretend to shop for all the ripened fruits and vegetable from their grocery store (her garden).
 As she took her friends around the yard, she would explain what type of plant she had grown, it truly became a regular fun and exciting thing to do in her own backyard.

 Today, this 6 year old is the youngest certified farmer in the State of Georgia with a business formation with the state and federal government, she has even obtained her farm and tract ID.
 Kendall Rae’s love of farming has empowered her to become an advocate and spokesperson for little people across the state of Georgia.
-After meeting House Rep. Mandisha Thomas of the 65th district, Kendall joined her with a press release encouraging support of the young farmers programs for kindergarten and high school students in the city of South Fulton, GA.
-Their combined efforts helped to raise $85,000.00 to support this program.
+After meeting House Rep. Mandisha Thomas of the 65th district, Kendall was invited to speak from a youth perspective at the press release encouraging support of the young farmers programs for kindergarten and high school students in the city of South Fulton, GA.

 Kendal Rae is on a mission!
 Currently, she holds two invitations for city proclamations in the City of South Fulton (September 28th, 2021) and the City of Atlanta (October 6th, 2021).
 Additionally, she has met Senator Warnock, Commissioner Gary W. Black, numerous city councilwomen and councilmen, and regularly attends Georgia Agriculture summits.
 She services 18 monthly memberships for food baskets from her own garden, hosts a kids garden club, and inspires other young people through public speaking engagements about her incredible farm.